The idea of actually being able to tune and/or measure pitch on any piano to within one tenth of a cent accuracy is very wishful thinking.

 But for writing these posts to describe procedures and routines I’m must use cents settings.

 As always, it all depends on the piano.
 The better the piano, the easier it is.
-In fact, some pianos are quite capable of coming really close to the .1 c. accuracy with all this.
+In fact, some pianos are quite capable of coming really close to the .1 c. accuracy.

 But others, as we all know, not so much.
 It’s the lighter scales that are the most challenging, and require the most educated compromises.

-Striving for .1 c. accuracy and ending up with .2 c. will still sound pretty darn good.
+Striving for .1 c. accuracy while ending up with .2 c. accuracy will still sound pretty darn good.

-So when you read here about tuning the prime 5ths to a width of -1.5 c., generally speaking, you must read that as being to within one tenth of a grain of salt.
+So when you read here about tuning the prime 5ths to a width of -1.5 c., generally speaking, read that as being to within one tenth of a grain of salt.